 7.1.
-Domestic pulse milling in rural sector : Scope
+Scope of setting up small scale pulse milling units in rural sector

-Setting up small scale pulse milling units in rural sector need to be expoited to boost-up the pulse sector.
-Although dal milling is an agro-based industry, the rural sector is rather deprived of this.
+Although dhal milling is an agro-based industry, the rural sector is rather deprived of this.
 It may be due to the following reasons common to the rural areas of the country:

-- Non-availability of infrastructural facilities in rural sector. - Inefficient methods of milling in rural sector. (incompetent methods and machines for processing dal in rural sector) - Non-availability of suitable cottage scale milling machines which are economical and can be easily adopted in rural sector with the existing methods of processing.
+- Non-availability of infrastructural facilities in rural sector. - Inefficient methods of milling in rural sector. (incompetent methods and machines for processing dhal in rural sector) - Non-availability of suitable cottage scale milling machines which are economical and can be easily adopted in rural sector with the existing methods of processing.

-Moreover, the capital investments, taxation policies, lack of skilled labour are coming in way of setting up a dal mill in rural sector.
-The producer, therefore, is almost forced to sell the pulses to the agent-cum-dal miller in large scale sector and in turn purchase dal from him, thereby giving him major share of profit.
+Moreover, the capital investment, taxation policies, lack of skilled labour are coming in way of setting up a dhal mill in rural sector.
+The producer, therefore, is almost forced to sell the pulses to the agent-cum-dhal miller in large scale sector and in turn purchase dhal from him, thereby giving him major share of profit.

 Keeping in view these difficulties some organization like CFTRI (Mysore), PKV (Akola, Maharashtra), IARI (CIAE, Bhopal), have come up with several designs of small scale/cottage scale pulse dehusking machines, with capacities ranging from 40 kg - 200 kg per hr.
-These low cost, low capital investment machines will help the producer to get value added product (dal), and useful by product -Chunni-and husk for his cattle.
+These low cost, low capital investment machines will help the producer to get value added product (dhal), and useful by product -Chunni-and husk for his cattle.
 These machines can be easily operated and maintained by a single family or by a village based small cooperative society either for their own use or as custom milling systems, thereby giving chance for more rural employment.
 This may have an impact on the overall village economy especially in the major pulse growing regions.